 Let’s have a look the up and coming Premier League talent that could win the PFA Young Player Of The Year in 2021.
-The 2020 ceremony was postponed, so the current holder is Raheem Sterling, who won the award on 28th April 2019.
+The 2020 ceremony winner was Trent Alexander-Arnold who is one of the leading favourites again this year.

 WHO IS ELIGIBLE?